aimacode/aima-exercises/markdown/planning-exercises.md

     of a box at the light switch’s location.

-Write PDDL sentences for Shakey’s six actions and the initial state from
-<span>Figure [shakey-figure](#shakey-figure)</span>.
-Construct a plan for Shakey to
-get ${Box}{}_2$ into ${Room}{}_2$.
+Write PDDL sentences for Shakey’s six actions and the initial state from Figure [shakey-figure](#shakey-figure).
+Construct a plan for Shakey to get ${Box}{}_2$ into ${Room}{}_2$.

 <center>
-<b id="shakey-figure">Figure [shakey-figure](#shakey-figure)</b> Shakey's world.
+<b id="shakey-figure">Figure [shakey-figure]</b> Shakey's world.
 Shakey can move between landmarks within a room, can pass through the door between rooms, can climb climbable objects and push pushable objects, and can flip light switches.
 </center>
 ![shakey-figure](figures/shakey2.svg)